RashYus1/final_project/README.md

 This project is a Flask web app that lets users search for TV shows.

+## Project Overview

+This Flask web app lets users search for TV shows by title.
+It stores data in a local SQLite database (`shows.db`) and returns results as JSON from a `/search?q=` endpoint.
+The homepage uses JavaScript (Fetch API) to call that endpoint and update the list instantly without a full page reload.
+The project demonstrates:

+- Python + Flask for routing and server logic
+- SQLite + SQL for data storage and queries
+- HTML + Jinja2 for templates
+- JavaScript (Fetch API) for AJAX

 ## Features

 - Search shows by title using AJAX